 How Long Does it Take to Renew a Passport

-Getting a passport renewal isn’t exactly like getting a new driver’s license or ordering another debit card.
+Getting a passport renewal isn’t like getting a new driver’s license or ordering another debit card.
 It’s a long process for some and a short, quick task for others.

 As such, the exact time it will take for you to renew your passport is hard to predict.
 The timeline depends on everything from your eligibility to how you apply and even how close to the time of your trip you apply.
-It all adds up, and sometimes, cuts a passport’s arrival too close for comfort.
+It all adds up and, sometimes, cuts a passport’s arrival too close for comfort.

 Other things to be aware of are whether or not your previous passport was issued when you were 16 years or older and within the past 15 years.
 If you were under the age of 16 or if the last time you needed a passport was more than 15 years ago, you may have a few other hoops to jump through before renewing.

-The good news is that if you do meet all the requirements, though, you can order your renewal in the mail.
+The good news is that if you meet all the requirements, you can order your renewal in the mail.
 Just send in a DS-82 form, your old passport, a new passport photo, and the $110 renewal fee to the government and you’ll be all set.